luis-e-lopez/DB-Browser/README.md

 4. Configure Tomcat's Context Path to `/`

-4. Run Tomcat
+5. Run Tomcat

-4. In your browser navigate to http://localhost:8080/index
+6. In your browser navigate to http://localhost:8080/index

+7. Two tables are created inside the H2 database during the first execution.
+To avoid that data to be overwritten, set the value of property hibernate.hbm2ddl.auto to **none** inside the application.properties file `hibernate.hbm2ddl.auto=none`
 ---

 REST API documentation is under way...